bihorac-LAB/Exposome/Tools/SDOH/Users/User manual.md

 ## Step 1: Preparing Input Data

-This guide outlines the steps required to prepare input data for Social Determinants of Health (SDOH) linkage using geographic information.
+This guide outlines the steps required to prepare input data for linking Social Determinants of Health (SDOH) using geographic information.
+The Census Tract (FIPS 11 code) is the key geographic identifier used to connect data to the SDOH database.
+Step 1 is used to prepare the information for generating FIPS11 code, and step 2 is to generate FIPS code using toolkit.
 Users need to prepare only **ONE** of the following data types for each encounter: address, coordinates, or census tract information.

 ### Option 1.
 Address information
 #### Prepare a CSV file with formatted address data using one of the following acceptable formats: